FrancescoPalma/CodeClan_Assignment_3/README.md

 * Fish must avoid sharks and eat algae to score extra points

 ## My App Journal | Your App Guide
-I've decided to post here a daily journal with the purpose to give you the opportunity to enjoy your time on this Repo.

 #### Day 1